Enterprise

 The other audience includes more advanced operators and platform builders who want to assemble their own platform, either to use internally or to sell, he said.

-Docker essentially is donating the core bits of its container code to an open foundation, he told LinuxInsider.
+Docker is essentially donating the core bits of its container code to an open foundation, he told LinuxInsider.

-“The foundation’s role is to build a public cloud neutral Docker container subsystem called ‘containerd,'” Teich said.
+“The foundation’s role is to build a public cloud-neutral Docker container subsystem called ‘containerd,'” Teich said.
 “The public clouds will slide their own compute, storage and network plumbing below containerd, and they will use their own orchestration schemes above containerd.”

 A summit on containerd is scheduled for February 2017 in San Francisco.